-Last year, Southeast Utilities did more than $45 million in sales, completed over 1000 miles of retrofit, 300 miles of new build underground and aerial construction, and 200 miles of fiberoptic construction (splicing and certification).
+Last year, Southeast Utilities did more than $75 million in revenue, completed over 1000 miles of retrofit, 300 miles of new build underground and aerial construction, and 200 miles of fiberoptic construction (splicing and certification).
+In 2020, SEU was acquired and became a wholly-owned subsidiary of Congruex, LLC.

 General Overview of Projects